Pose Optimization Example

 Running the Pose Optimizer PYTHON API

-from ouster.sdk.mapping import PoseOptimizer, SamplingMode, save_trajectory
+from ouster.sdk.mapping import (PoseOptimizer, SamplingMode, save_trajectory,

 import numpy as np